seco/ESP8266-Energy-Monitor/README.md

 ### To-do
 + ESP8266 Webserver to display the same information as the MQTT topics, and serial port, on a web browser
 + Use a non-invasive current sensor to get current (Amps) value and make reliable calculation for Apparent Power (kVA)
++ Remote debug via Telnet server to view the same information as in the serial interface
++ Remotely reset the board